grayresearch/CX/CHARTER.md

 8. *Security:* Privileged software may grant or deny unprivileged software access to a CX or its state.
 Once again, a single instruction suffices to select the CX and CX state context without a detour into privileged software.
-The use of a CX or its state on one hart is not visible to other harts (except for instruction latencies).
+Unpriv software CX selection via opaque, priv-managed CX indices precludes certain side channel attacks.

 9. *Longevity:* The TG standards explicitly document how specified interfaces version over decades, providing best possible forwards and